Minerals and Energy

 Status and Trends

-Western Australia’s resources industry grew significantly over the past decade due to unprecedented overseas demand, which resulted in a mineral production and revenue increase from $27.9 billion in 2002-03 to $105 billion in 2016 and most recent data released by the WA Department of Mines showing an increase to $128 billion in 2018.
-In 2018, diamonds and rare earth oxides accounted for over 68% of all mineral production in the Kimberley, as shown in the chart below.
+Western Australia’s resources industry grew significantly over the past decade due to unprecedented overseas demand, which resulted in a mineral production and revenue increase from $105b in 2016 and most recent data released by the WA Department of Mines showing an increase to $145b for the period 2018-2019.
+The current gross value (sales) generated by the Kimberley in the mining sector in accounts for approximately 0.3 percent ($432m) of all gross mining value generated by the State (approximately $145b).
+In 2018-2019, diamonds and gem and semi-precious stones accounted for over half of all mineral production in the Kimberley, as shown in the chart below.

-The value of minerals produced in the Kimberley has been fairly volatile as production is mostly driven by world demand.
-Production in 2018 showed similar yet improved patterns in relation to 2017 and 2016, whereby the Shire of Wyndham East Kimberley produced the greatest value of minerals ($261 million) in 2018, followed by the Shire of Halls Creek ($79 million), the Shire of Broome ($8 million) and the Shire of Derby West Kimberley ($30 million).
+The value of minerals produced in the Kimberley can be volatile as production is mostly driven by world demand, especially China.
+Production in 2018-2019 showed some improvement in relation to previous periods, whereby the Shire of Wyndham East Kimberley produced the greatest value of minerals ($221m), followed by the Shire of Halls Creek ($137m), the Shire of Broome ($9m) and the Shire of Derby West Kimberley ($64m).

 Click on individual legend series to toggle on/off